The safety of our campers, staff, and volunteers is the highest priority for Girl Scouts of Middle Tennessee.

 To allow for limited exposure and reliable contact tracing, Camper’s Choice will take place as part of the pod and be called Pod Choice.
 Instead of each camper individually choosing activities for their free time blocks, pods will work together to choose those activities.
 Camp staff will work with campers in each pod to ensure that each person is able to try activities they would like.

 Coming to camp this summer is a commitment.
 For the safety of everyone involved, we’re asking you to partner with us by limiting your camper’s and your family’s contacts for two weeks prior to your camp session.
-This means not organizing play dates or traveling with those outside of your immediate household.
+This means not organizing playdates with those outside of your immediate household or traveling out of state or by plane.
+We’re also asking that you avoid crowds and crowded areas such as Dollywood and large festivals.

 Prior to arriving at camp, each camper will be required to complete daily screening through CampDoc.
 This screening will ask you to take your camper’s temperature, monitor for symptoms, and report if any person in your immediate household has been exposed to COVID-19.
-Health Officers will follow-up with campers who report symptoms, a fever, or exposure.
+Health Officers will follow up with campers who report symptoms, a fever, or exposure.
+A negative COVID-19 test might be required in these instances.
+A negative COVID-19 test is required if you have traveled prior to coming to camp (please see the travel section of our COVID-19 information).

 Once you have arrived, everyone in the vehicle with the camper will undergo a temperature screening.
-If anyone in the vehicle is found to have a temperature of 100.4 or higher, showing symptoms of COVID-19, or answering “yes” to any questions on the screening questionnaire, the camper will be unable to attend camp that week.
+If anyone in the vehicle is found to have a temperature of 100.4 or higher, showing symptoms of COVID-19, or answering “yes” to any questions on the screening questionnaire without prior discussion from the Health Officer, the camper will be unable to attend camp that week.

 Campers and staff will be screened for fever and other symptoms daily.
-Any person with symptoms will be isolated until they can leave camp.
+Any person with symptoms will be evaluated by the Health Officer and isolated until they can leave camp.
+Please plan to be able to come get your camper if they exhibit symptoms of COVID-19.

 - Cleaning and Sanitizing Facilities